Francesco Imola

 2018 — 2020

-I helped curate, install, market, and deliver over 50 exhibitions and events across two years while coordinating the Galleries' digital marketing and assisting the Curator.
-It was truly one of the best student jobs I could have ever hoped for!
+I helped organise, install, promote and host over 50 exhibitions and events over two years while coordinating the galleries' digital marketing activities and assisting the curator with charity initiatives and more.
+Truly one of the best student jobs I could have asked for!

 Exhibitions